weiyx16/CLIP-pytorch/readme.md

 # CLIP Model file and pretrained state_dict

+**Update 01/16/2021**:::: For now, the official codebase has released a non-JIT model.
+You can ref to the standard implementation.

 An replication of [CLIP](https://github.com/openai/CLIP).
 Since the offical repo only provides **a JIT version model (VIT-B-32)**, it's not convenient to modify.
 And here is an **non-JIT version model**.
 By this, you can change as you will.

 ## Usage